 Sallie Mae is one of the more well-known student loan companies out there, offering private loans for undergraduates and graduates in a variety of degree programs.
 While it doesn’t offer student loan refinancing, its college planning tools put it a cut above competitors in terms of the borrowing experience as a whole.
 With scholarships, college planning calculators and educational articles, not to mention competitive rates, Sallie Mae is a good choice for new student loan borrowers looking for a well-rounded lender.

 Sallie Mae features

 Sallie Mae’s private student loan offerings include undergraduate, MBA, medical school, medical residency, dental school, dental residency, health professions, law school, bar study and graduate school loans.
-It also offers career training student loans and parent loans.
+It also offers career-training student loans.

 Low rates, few fees and flexible repayment options make this lender worth considering.
 Sallie Mae can cover up to 100 percent of your school-certified costs of attendance, and you may be able to take advantage of extra benefits — like four months of free Chegg study help.

 Sallie Mae student loan snapshot